This course covers fundamentals in visualization and computer graphics. The goal is to understand the following concepts:

 The course includes both theory and practical aspects.
 A number of tutorials will deepen the understanding of the course content using theoretical and practical assignments.

-We have an addon to this course that provides a bit more content in image and video processing.
-It awards an additional 1.5hp and is graded A-F. See DD2258.
+We have another version of this course that provides a bit more content in image and video processing.
+It awards 7.5hp and is graded A-F. See DD2258.

 It is the basis for many other visualization and graphics related courses at KTH: